epfl-lara/cs550/README.md

 [Moodle](https://moodle.epfl.ch/course/view.php?id=13051), [Coursebook](https://edu.epfl.ch/coursebook/en/formal-verification-CS-550?cb_cycle=bama_cyclemaster&cb_section=in)

-This  repository will be the homepage of the course Formal Verification (fall 2021) and host all the material necesary for the labs.
+This  repository is the homepage of the course Formal Verification (fall 2021) and hosts the material necesary for the labs.

  **Construct 100% correct software!** The course is all project based.